Updated: Apr 27

 One of the most beneficial values of vermicast is its microbial properties.
 Vermicast boasts a large and diverse population of microorganisms including beneficial mesophilic microbes that help with suppressing diseases.

-Phenolic compounds in vermicast help to repel garden pests - either by their bitter taste or downright toxicity - through uptake in the root system (say goodbye to caterpillars, aphids and spider mites).
+Phenolic compounds in vermicast help to repel garden pests - either by their bitter taste or downright toxicity - through uptake in the root system (warding off caterpillars, aphids and spider mites).
 Studies have also shown that vermicast promotes the growth of certain fungi that suppress parasites!

 Bear in mind, a little vermicast goes a long way!
 In fact, there are studies focused primarily on optimal amendment ratios.
 Adding vermicast to soil works best when 10% - 40% by volume is added, with optimal values varying depending on the plant and its growth/flowering stage.
-That said, it's almost impossible to overuse vermicast and with as little as 10% volume, you too can reap the benefits and see great results in your garden!
+Over 40% volume can have negative impacts, including depressed growth, so no need to overdo it.

 When to use